SolardiaX/flask-identity/docs/configuration.rst

 .. py:data:: TRACKABLE

-    Specifies if Flask-Security should track basic user login statistics.
+    Specifies if Flask-Identity should track basic user login statistics.
     If set to ``True``, ensure your models have the required fields/attributes and make sure to commit changes after calling ``login_user``.
     Be sure to use `ProxyFix <http://flask.pocoo.org/docs/0.10/deploying/wsgi-standalone/#proxy-setups>`_